Use the MCC Library Catalog to find out what physical and electronic resources the Library has available. Enter your search below to get started!

 As always leave yourself plenty of time for research and be sure to seek the assistance of a reference librarian if you need more help!

-The database below consists of reference e-books, useful for background information on your topic.
+These databases consist of reference eBooks, which are useful for background information on your topic.

 The databases below are good for finding articles on your topic.
 Other databases may be useful for your topic as well, depending on the topic!
 For example, research on local organic farming may begin with a look at articles in local newspapers with Newspaper Source.